60devs/awesome-crowdfunding-services/README.md

 # One-time donations

 - [Cash.me](https://cash.me/) - a service where you can create a personal payment page and accept money from anyone.
-- [Changetip](https://www.changetip.com/) - a platform to donate money to any person by mentioning the “ChangeTip” user in a message/tweet etc ...
+- [Changetip](https://www.changetip.com/) - a platform to donate money to any person by mentioning the “ChangeTip” user in a message/tweet/Github issue etc ...
 - [PayPal.me](https://www.paypal.me/) - a service by PayPal where you can get a personal link to the personal payment page.
 Using this link people can send you donations or fund your project.